Takaaki Nakagami: MotoGP World Championship

-LCR Honda Idemitsu (2018–present)
+LCR Honda Idemitsu (2018–2024)

 2018

 Nakagami moved up to MotoGP in 2018, signing with LCR Team to ride a year-old Honda remaining with Idemitsu sponsorship.
 With regular finishes in the low point-scoring positions, he completed his rookie season with 33 points, and 20th in the championship.

 2019

-In October 2018 it was confirmed that Nakagami would remain at LCR Honda on a 2018-spec machine for the 2019 MotoGP season beside teammate Cal Crutchlow.
+In October 2018, it was confirmed that Nakagami would remain at LCR Honda on a 2018-spec machine for the 2019 MotoGP season beside teammate Cal Crutchlow.
 In the first half of the season he regularly achieved top 10 finishes, but a heavy crash at the Dutch TT and a subsequent shoulder injury led to a drop in form.
 He elected to prematurely end his season after his home Grand Prix to undergo surgery repairing his damaged shoulder, and recover before the 2020 season.
 He was replaced for the final three rounds by KTM-exile Johann Zarco.
 Nakagami ultimately finished the season in 13th position with 74 points, more than doubling his point tally from his rookie season.